-IR35 factors and the importance of ‘control’
+IR35 status and the importance of ‘control’ for contractors

 Following the implementation of IR35 reform, HMRC has the remit to investigate compliance among businesses and contractors.